joaosouza1/frontend-test/STORY.md

 - Does the product have an existing CSS file?
 So let's just use it.
 - Do I need to create a CSS file to be used in other apps?
 So SCSS or LESS would be a good choice, it's more manageable than plain CSS and can be compiled into one regular CSS file.
 - Is this a "black box" component to be used inside other apps?
 So I should use either inline styles or cryptic class names to avoid conflicts.
 Styled Components or Emotion would be good for this case.

+#### Storybook and Component Driven Development (CDD)

+I soon felt the need to install Storybook in this repo.
+Even though Jest and React Testing Library can test the accessibility and behavior of React components, Storybook is more helpful for testing the visual appearence of components (CDD).
+You can view the Storybook by running `yarn storybook`.